rubengpr/rag-system/README.md

 **⚠️ Security Note:** Never commit API keys to version control.
 The `.env` file is already in `.gitignore`.

+**🔒 Rate Limiting:** All API endpoints are protected with configurable rate limits to prevent abuse and ensure system stability.

 3. **Backend Dependencies**
 ```bash
 pip install -r requirements.txt